-This dynamic two-volume reference work explores American women’s path to political power and social equality from the struggle for the right to vote and the abolition of slavery to the first African American woman in the U.S. Senate and beyond.
+This dynamic two-volume resource explores American women's path to political power and social equality from the struggle for the right to vote and the abolition of slavery, to the first African American woman in the U.S. Senate and beyond.

 - Completely updated to include 2018 election results, with more than 50 brand new entries.